 - You can use any box of bone broth, but I recommend making sure it’s free range and organic.
-I buy a big pack of them at Costco and keep them stocked in my pantry for recipes like these, but I also linked the brand I like down below if you want to order them.
+I buy a big pack of them at Costco and keep them stocked in my pantry for recipes like these, but this is the brand I like if you want to order them.
 Bone broth is packed with gut-healers like collagen, glutamine, glycine, and glucosamine.

 - You can buy a butternut squash to chop or a bunch of cauliflower to dice, but I make it as easy as possible by just buying 2 bags of Trader Joe’s cut butternut squash and 1 bag of their riced cauliflower.
 If you don’t have access to Trader Joe’s, though, you can by all means still just use whatever you can get your hands on.
 Both of these veggies are loaded with fiber and vitamin A – the squash with potassium and the cauliflower with vitamin C and folate.

-- The bone broth delivers great natural collagen, but to give the soup some extra healing powers I like to add in some peptides.
-Further Food, my favorite collagen brand, has some great info on all of its benefits here.
+- The bone broth delivers great natural collagen, but to give the soup some extra healing powers I like to add in some Further Food peptides.

 - And to top off the magic powers, the turmeric supplies curcumin, a serious inflammation and free-radical fighter.